 The Honor Band 6 is rated to last up to 14 days on a single charge with typical usage and 10 days with heavy usage.
-As for the smart features, you get the usual media control, weather updates, calendar events, alarms, remote camera shutter, find my phone, and notifications from the phone.
+As for the smart features, you get the usual media control, weather updates, calendar events, alarms, remote camera shutter, and notifications from the phone.

 Read our Honor Band 6 review

-Check out Honor Band 6 on Flipkart
+Check out the Oppo Watch Free on Flipkart (opens in new tab)